-Surface-flow properties are nonlinear or quasilinear, implying that the parameters may not remain constant throughout the range of possible flows.
-A clear example is that of diffusion-wave routing in a natural channel, where the Muskingum-Cunge parameters vary not only with stage, but also with the rate-of-change in stage.
-Thus, conventional parameter estimation will miss the peaks and valleys of the flow variability.
-A three-stage parameter calibration (low, average, and high) may be appropriate to account for the inherent nonlinearity of surface flow.
+The behavior of surface flow is nonlinear or quasi-linear, implying that parameters defining the flow properties might not remain constant throughout the range of possible flow conditions.
+A clear example of this variability is demonstrated in diffusion-wave routing in a natural channel, where the Muskingum-Cunge parameters vary not only with stage, but also with rate-of-change in stage.
+Conventional parameter estimation approaches will miss the peaks and valleys of the flow variability.
+A three-stage parameter calibration (low, average, and high) might be more appropriate in the RSM to account for the inherent nonlinearity of surface-flow behavior.

-Systematic benchmarking should be used to ensure that modifications made to the RSM code do not introduce errors in the solution.
-Verification examples are needed to show that RSM can reproduce results from analytical solutions or other numerical models.
+Systematic benchmarking should be used to ensure that modifications to the RSM code do not introduce errors in the solution.
+Verification examples are needed to show that the RSM can reproduce results from analytical solutions or other numerical models.
 Consideration should be given to incorporating nine HSE verification examples in the Theory Manual: three examples for surface flow, three examples for subsurface flow and three examples for coupled surface and subsurface flow.
 Documenting more verification examples as the model evolves should be a priority.

-Tests should be done to demonstrate the significance of the error introduced by using the HSE solution from the previous time step, (i.e., previous day for a daily time step) to compute water balance in the model cells.
-This would resolve questions such as whether the time lag constrains the HSE time step.
+Tests should be done to demonstrate the significance of errors introduced by using the HSE solution from the previous time step, (i.e., previous day for a daily time step) to compute water balance in model cells.
+These demonstrations should resolve accuracy issues as well as questions such as whether the time lag constrains the HSE time step.
 In addition, sensitivity tests should be conducted to determine the effect of this time lag in RSM applications.

-To validate the RSM requires applying the model to a particular area, calibrating the model, and then comparing predicted and simulated hydrologic variables.
-As of the present time, this has not been accomplished and documented.
-A RSM implementation to current conditions in South Florida (SFRSM), and a RSM application to historic conditions (natural system) in South Florida (NSRSM) will be documented and submitted for peer review in 2006.
-The outcomes of these forthcoming peer-reviews will be a key and essential basis for assessing the validity of the RSM.
+Validation of the RSM requires applying the model to a particular area, calibrating the model, and then comparing predicted and simulated hydrologic variables.
+As of the time of this panel review, validation of the RSM has not been accomplished and documented.
+A RSM implementation to current conditions in South Florida (SFRSM) and a RSM application to historic conditions (natural system) in South Florida (NSRSM) will be documented and submitted for peer review in the near future.
+The outcomes of these forthcoming peer reviews will be a key and essential basis for assessing the validity of the RSM.